rortian/jung2/README.txt

 Download and install maven2 from maven.apache.org

-set MAVEN_HOME to point to it
+set M2_HOME to point to it
-add $MAVEN_HOME/bin to your PATH
+add $M2_HOME/bin to your PATH

 Get the jung2 code from CVS: